Chicago (play)

 Chicago is a play written by Maurine Dallas Watkins.
 The play, while fiction, is a satire based on two unrelated 1924 court cases involving two women, Beulah Annan (the inspiration for Roxie Hart) and Belva Gaertner (the inspiration for Velma), who were both accused and later acquitted of murder, whom Watkins had covered for the Chicago Tribune as a reporter.

 Watkins wrote the script (originally titled Brave Little Woman) as a class assignment while attending the Yale Drama School.
 Produced by Sam H. Harris, the play debuted on Broadway at the Music Box Theatre on December 30, 1926, directed by George Abbott, where it ran for 172 performances.

 The play serves as the inspiration for the stage musical of the same name.
-To avoid confusion between the two and to maintain the musical's copyrights held by the show producers and creators, the play is now titled Play Ball when it is performed.
+To avoid confusion between the two, after the musical version came out, the original was licensed for performance under the title Play Ball.